nanoporetech/medaka/docs/installation.rst

 It is not recommended to specify a value of ``--threads`` greater than 8 for ``medaka consensus`` since the compute scaling efficiency is poor beyond this.
-Note also than ``medaka consensus`` may been seen to use resource equivalent to ``<threads> + 4`` as an additional 4 threads are used for reading and preparing input data.
+Note also that ``medaka consensus`` may been seen to use resource equivalent to ``<threads> + 4`` as an additional 4 threads are used for reading and preparing input data.